Manangupta71/socio-demographic-prediction-model/README.md

 ## Engineering Pipeline Scalability

 The architecture of this project is completely decoupled.
 Because all feature extraction processing layers are structurally isolated inside `src/pipeline.py`, this entire simulation platform is fully production-ready.
 Once authentic corporate telecom CDR metadata records and boots-on-the-ground regional household census surveys are acquired, they can be plugged directly into the `raw_data/` folder path to update the model splits without rewriting any core classification backend logic.

-Let me know what numbers print out at the bottom of the evaluation report, and we can translate them straight into perfect presentation talking points for your defense!